Devalle99/tiki_blog/README.md

-# Actions:
+# Tiki Blog

+This is an API for a blogging platform.

+## Core features and user actions:

-## Account and profile
+### Account and profile

--   Editing my profile. (update)
--   Signup, login, logout, delete account
+-   Users can sign up, login, logout, and delete their account.

-## "User" role article-related actions
+-   Users can edit their profile.

+### Article-related actions, for Users

--   Search for articles
+-   Search for articles using pagination, filters, sorting and tags
 -   Read articles and their comments

-## "Author" role article-related actions
+### Article-related actions, for Authors

 -   Create an article
--   Update and delete an article
+-   Edit and delete an article

-## Comment and like
+### Comment and like

 -   Comment on an article
--   Edit and delete the comment
+-   Edit and delete a comment
--   Like and unlike article
+-   Like and unlike an article

+### Other actions

-## Search for users
+-   Search for users

-## Open another user's profile page
+-   Open another user's profile page

 ---

-# Test Suites
+## Test Suites

+The test suites will cover the main actions described above.

-## 1. Auth and account actions
+1. Auth and account actions

 -   Signup
 -   Login
 -   Logout
 -   Delete account

-## 2. "Author" role article-related actions
+2. "Author" role article-related actions

-## 3. "User" role article-related actions
+3. "User" role article-related actions